Read the first three chapters of YA fantasy novella, The Witch and the Dragon.

 Alannah eyed the dragon.
 “Not for much longer.”

-“Now’s my chance.”
+“Now’s our chance.”
 William stood at her elbow, gazing at the dragon.
 But it wasn’t fear that lit his expression, it was eagerness.

 “Can you kill it?” asked the mayor hopefully.